developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/api/keycapture/index.md

 7. On consumer Jelly Bean (Android) devices, the search button cannot be captured, as it has been reserved for the sole use of "Google Now".
 8. On ET1, Search (P3) key is application specific.
 Dispatching this key within the Enterprise Browser wont do anything as the Enterprise Browser doesn't do anything specific with this key (unlike the menu key which raises the menu).
 Although on some device configurations pressing the SHIFT key twice generates CAPS LOCK which can be captured with a key value of 16.
+9. On Android devices with hard keypads such as the MC32 (Jelly Bean) and MC92 (KitKat), the ESC key behaves like a BACK button.
+As a remedy, set the dispatch value for the ESC key to false.
+Otherwise, pressing ESC could cause the app to go into the background and fail to perform a required action.

 ###Precedence of APIs using the same keyValue
 If captureKey and remapKey have been called with the same keyValue, the remapKey will take precedence.
 In this case this means that the keyEvent for the inputted key will not be fired as the remapping will occur and consume the key event.